marcellinamichie291/docs/docs/connectors/stripe/index.md

 Select Test or Live mode according to the type of account to connect with Stripe and in that case, use the Stripe test keys pair.

-If you plan Apple Pay using, specify your Apple ID and registered domain and don't forget to set `apple_pay` as a feature.

 Toggle the 'Save Instant token' option to use instant payments.

+Toggle the 'Dynamic descriptor' option if you need the possibility to override payment description.

 Choose Currencies and Features.
-You can set these parameters according to available currencies and features for your Stripe account, but it's necessary to verify the details of the connection with your {{custom.company_name}} account manager.
+You can set these parameters according to available currencies and features for your Stripe account, but it's necessary to verify the details of the connection with your {{custom.company_name}} account manager:

+* If you plan Apple Pay using, specify your Apple ID and registered domain and don't forget to set `apple_pay` as a feature.

+* If you plan using the card payment flow which has the 3DSecure verification skipped for your trusted clients, be sure to select the `non_3ds` feature.

 !!! success
     You have connected **Stripe** H2H merchant account!